open-policy-agent/gatekeeper/website/docs/gator.md

 ## The `gator sync verify` subcommand

-Certain templates require [replicating data](sync.md) into OPA to enable proper evaluation.
+Certain templates require [replicating data](sync.md) into OPA to enable correct evaluation.
 These templates can use the annotation `metadata.gatekeeper.sh/requires-sync-data` to indicate which resources need to be synced.
 The annotation contains a json object representing a list of requirements, each of which contains a list of one or more equivalence sets.
 Each of these equivalence sets has `groups`, `versions`, and `kinds` fields; any group-version-kind combination within an equivalence set within a requirement should be considered sufficient to satisfy that requirement.
 For example (comments added for clarity):
 ```
 [
   [ // Requirement 1